Search: 197 results

 Verse ConceptsTen PeopleDuring One NightFearing Other Peoplegideon

-When the men of the city got up early in the morning, look, the altar of Baal and the Asherah that [was] beside it [were] cut down, and the second bull was offered on the altar that had been built.
+When the men of the city were up early in the morning: Behold the altar of Baal was broken, and the grove that stood about it cut down.
+And the second ox offered upon the altar that was made.

 Verse ConceptsMorningBuilding AltarsThose Who Rose Early